evernym/sgl/docs/renderings.md

 Note the capital letter on "Grant", the period at the end of each rule/sentence, and the semicolons that separate subcriteria.
-The words "Grant", "if", "is", "of", "any" and "all" function like reserved words in the syntax.
+The words "Grant", "when", "is", "of", "any" and "all" function like reserved words in the syntax.
 Note that only `id` is quoted; because names of priviliges and roles are tokens without whitespace, no quotes are needed or allowed around these.